doc-analysis/TableBank/README.md

 ## License
 TableBank is released under the [Attribution-NonCommercial-NoDerivs License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may not use the material for commercial purposes.
+If you remix, transform, or build upon the material, you may not distribute the modified material.

 ## Task Definition